Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the city car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Peugeot-engineered powertrain under the hood, a 4-cylinder, 16-valves 90hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 120hp engine designed by FIAT.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Ford with an average rating of 4.4, and models under the FIAT badge with 4.3 out of 5.
-The same official information place Fiesta as average reliability-wise, and Grande Punto is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the American car rank it on average as 4.3 out of 5, exactly the same as the other one.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Ford with an average rating of 4.4, and models under the FIAT badge with 4.3 out of 5.
+Some independent research have also placed Fiesta as average reliability-wise, and Grande Punto is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the American car rank it on average as 4.3, while the one under the competitor's bonnet gets 4.4 out of 5.

 Performance & Fuel economyFIAT is undoubtly more agile, reaching 100km/h in 1.9 seconds less than its competitor.
 In addition to that it accelerates all the way to 190 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy the winner has to be the American car, averaging around 4.4 liters of fuel per 100 kilometers (64 mpg), in combined cycle.
 We can't ignore that 27% difference compared to the Italian car.